dynamicguy/dynamicguy/site/content/products/_index.md

         This is the best way to efficiently test ideas and validate assumptions.
         We’ll sketch possible solutions, based on all the risks identified and assumptions made during Research & Discovery phase.
-The design team will create interactive prototypes for users to test and offer feedback.
+The design team will create interactive prototypes for you.
-        We’ll also determine the team structure and capabilities for the project.
     - image: /img/illustrations-meeting-space.svg
       text: >-
         We'll work with you every step of the way to make sure the launch is a